FractalAsim/UnityShaderLib/README.md

   <summary>UnderwaterScreen</summary>
 <br>

-> Flatshading or Faceted Shadding is a Stylized effect to having each face of the mesh to be of the same color.

-- Using DDXY
-    > Use partial derivative ddx, ddy to normals instead of using interpolated normals for fragment shader
+> Special effect to transform the screen to appear as a camera being submerge underwater.

 </details>